Our 7 key questions to ask yourself and your team

 Paul Rouke also did a very useful post on new customers via checkout, this being a big deal due to the blocks introduced via the multiple ways to register/login/guest checkout, try to ensure it is immediately obvious to both new and returning customers what they should do at your checkout gateway page and removing as much ambiguity as possible.

 Question 7.
-Are we using web analytics effectively to improve results through combining the right metrics, process, people and tools?
+Are we using web analytics and structured experiements effectively to improve results through combining the right metrics, process, people and tools?

 This is such a huge area, we all appreciate that effective web analytics and site optimisation isn’t a cursory glance at a home page bounce or conversion around just one or two site goals.